springload/draftjs_exporter/README.rst

 There are two main parts:

--  blocks - lines of data amd inline style attributes (without newlines).
+-  blocks - lines of data and inline style attributes (without newlines).
 -  entityMap – collection of `Entities`_